jebitok-dev/100-days-of-code/log.md

 **Today's Progress**: Was trying to summarize and paraphrase data structures we learnt earlier on as well deploying old react app.
 **Thoughts**: there are days productivity will differ but prioritize your mental health

+### Day 29: October 23, 2020

+**Today's Progress**: completed the carousel navbar and started styling the other sections will proceed to work on general styling on combining all sections and finished data structures article.

+**Thoughts**: consulting stackoverflow can be helpful the little answers can be of great help